 - Diversity, equity, and inclusion

 Ultimately, training and upskilling have become non-negotiable for employees.
-Forward-thinking companies who want to build the skill gap, retain employees, and enable growth within the organization must understand various types of employee training organizations should undertake.
+Forward-thinking companies who want to build the skill gap, retain employees, and enable growth within the organization must understand the various types of employee training organizations should undertake.
 And to do that, effective leadership is critical to lead employee training to execute training programs.
-Emeritus’ online leadership courses help business leaders learn relevant leadership skills that not only contribute to career growth but also ensure organizational success, and thriving and talented employees.
+Emeritus’ online leadership courses help business leaders learn relevant leadership skills that contribute to career growth and ensure organizational success and thriving and talented employees.

 By Sneha Chugh